Mifaxav/T480-OpenCore-Hackintosh/README.md

 - [ ] Audio Jack  `Everything works except, audio jack line in.
 The update to oc 0.7.3 atleast allowed audio jack and bluetooth mic's to work 🙄`

 - [ ] WIFI  `Most of it works but MIGHT still be buggy.
-If any bugs please create a new issue`
+If any bugs please create a new issue`(Broadcom native is stable)

-- [ ] Fingerprint reader  `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.`
+- [ ] Fingerprint reader  `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.` (Able to see it as a synaptics usb device and can be used on an ubuntu vm on macos)

 - [ ] PM 981 `Still unstable.
-Could work for some, not for others.`
+Could work for some, not for others.` (Just dont use it :D )

-- [ ] Sidecar wireless `If you want to use this feature, buy a compatible Broadcom card!`
+- [ ] Sidecar wireless `If you want to use this feature, buy a compatible Broadcom card!`(Latest release only has drivers       for Broadcom cards)

 </details>